danielgtaylor/python-betterproto/docs/quick-start.rst

       string message = 1;
     }

-To compile the proto you would run the following:
+To compile the protobuf you would run the following:

 .. code-block:: sh

-    mkdir hello
     betterproto compile example.proto --output=lib

 This will generate ``lib/__init__.py`` which looks like: